bigevilbeard/bigevilbeard.github.io/index.md

 title: "Me"
 ---

-### Stuart Clark is Developer Advocate, author for Cisco Press and a Cisco Certified DevNet Expert #20220005
+### Stuart Clark is a Developer Advocate, author for Cisco Press and a Cisco Certified DevNet Expert #20220005

 Stuart started his career as a hairdresser in 1990, and in 2008 he changed careers to become a network engineer.
 After cutting his teeth in network operations he moved to network projects and programs.
 After many years as a network engineer,